nkukit/howtopaper/README.md

   </a><br/>
 </p>

+## General Writing and Flow

+- Make sure you have a clear flow through your paper in general, but also each chapter in specific.
+- Refrain from using too many iterations like "First....Second....Third".
+It's okay to do this a few times, but it is lazy writing.

 ## Terminology

 - Always call the same things with the same term.
 E.g, if your central contribution is an <em>artifact</em>, always call it "artifact" (not software tool, not model, not anything else).
 Decide on what term fits your idea best and then stick to it.